-1. Before looking for big fish in deep water, consider they do not go to deep water to feed; they go there for other reasons.
+- 1. Before fishing for big fish in deep water in a lake consider . . . they do not go to deep water to feed; they go there for other reasons. - 2.
+When wind causes a chop on water fish are less fearful to come closer to the surface. - 3.
+A strike indicator signals a take, controls depth, and in wind adds a jigging motion to your fly.

-Food Co over 🔽 Current Temp/O2 □ NA --------- ---------------- --------- ------

-2. When there is a chop on the water fish are less fearful to come closer to the surface.

-3. A strike indicator signals a take, controls depth, and in wind adds a jigging motion to your fly.
 Choose one that is easily adjustable and less prone to tangling.
-Better yet, use a large dry fly or an indicator (e.g. Stimulator or Grasshopper).

-4. Temperatures vary greatly with regard to depth.
+Better yet, use a large dry fly for an indicator (e.g. Stimulator or Grasshopper). - 4.
+Whether using floating or sinking lines, maintain consistent control of depth by counting down. - Temperatures vary greatly with regard to depth.
 Cold water holds a lot more dissolved oxygen than warm.
 Trout prefer temperatures between 54° F and 64° F. Use your thermometer.
 Don't have one?
-Get one!!
+Get one!

-MOVEMENT: If
+Fd Cov Cur T/O NA

-the drag-free float of a dry fly is the basic mantra to dry fly fishing . . . then presenting your fly enticing in an manner at the correct depth and speed of retrieve/ pause is the mantra of fishing beneath the surface.
-Some flies are tied as imitations of actual food sources (Blue Win Olives, PMDs), yet others are tied to stimulate a bite through movement and suggestivity (Wooly Bugger, Damsels).
-See the Denny Rickards interview, this issue.
-Knowing how, when, and what movement to use, if any, is imperative.
+MOVEMENT: If the drag-free float of a dry fly is the basic mantra to dry fly-fishing . . . then presenting your fly in an enticing manner at the correct depth and speed of retrieve/pause is the mantra of fishing beneath the surface.
+Some flies are tied as imitations of actual food sources (Blue Wing Olives) yet others are tied to stimulate a bite through movement and suggestivity (Wooly Bugger).
+(See the Denny Rickards interview, this issue) Knowing how, when, and what movement to use, if any, is imperative.

+Fd Cov Cur T/O NA

-1. When stripping, try varied combinations of the length, speed, and pause.
+- 1. A drag free float is important, however, skating a dry fly across water or retrieving a dry under the surface can also be deadly. - 2.
+When stripping, try varied combinations of the length, speed, and pause.
 I find in still water the pause is particularly important, as this is often when the fish strikes.
-Most novices use too long of a strip, too fast, without a decent pause.
+Most novices use too long of a strip, too fast, without a decent pause. - 3.
+Don't false cast over the area where you intend to present your fly.

-Food Cover Current Temp/O2 □ NA ------ ------- --------- --------- ------

-2. Don't false cast over the area where you intend to present your fly.
 Overhead movements make fish nervous!
-Also, consider shortening your retrieve distances to the length of the combination of your tippet, and leader.

-Food Cover Current Temp/O2 ------ ------- --------- --------- --

-3. Take unnecessary slack out of your line immediately, paying attention to where the line and leader meet.
+Also, consider shortening your retrieve distances to the length of the combination of your tippet, and leader. - 4.
+Take unnecessary slack out of your line immediately, paying attention to where the line and leader meet.
 As you prepare to recast very slowly remove your line from the water.
 Secondly, note the depth and angle the fly rises through.
-Trout will often take the fly on that rise.

-4. In a stream or river, swinging a nymph at the end of a drift will make it rise like a natural.
+Trout will often take the fly on that rise. - 5.
+In a stream or river, swinging a nymph at the end of a drift will make it rise like a natural.
 Pause at the end of the swing for a possible take.
 Retrieve a little and pause again.

-EQUIPMENT: Think ...
-Always balance your system to your quarry and the fly you are going to use.
+EQUIPMENT: Think, "Always balance your system to the fly you are going to use while considering your quarry."
 Use tippets and leaders that compliment your equipment, fly, and target fish.
 Catching small Sierran trout on the right equipment is a kick, especially in a location that you have discovered on your own.
 Over playing a large trout on light equipment can seriously harm it and take time away from catching other fish.